-We have driven in the area and would like to have an imprint in my blog on the memorable city of Pau of my belle France, There is so much to see , doing my best, and glad found me these older paper pictures which now transposing in my blog for you and me, The pictures are old ,so the quality may not be as good ,but the memories are forever, Therefore, here is my take on the curiosities of Pau, part IV !!!!
+We have driven in the area and would like to have an imprint in my blog on the memorable city of Pau of my belle France, There is so much to see , doing my best, and glad found me these older paper and cd rom vault pictures ,which now transposing in my blog for you and me, The pictures are old ,so the quality may not be as good ,but the memories are forever, Therefore, here is my take on the curiosities of Pau, part III !!!!
 Hope you enjoy the post as I.

 The city of Pau, is in the Pyrénées-Atlantiques dept 64, of the Nouvelle Aquitaine region of my belle France.
 I have many post on one of my favorite cities of my France in my blog, these are older new pictures to my blog for you and me, The name of Pau comes from the fact the castle was certainly surrounded by a wooden palisade, in Béarnais a “Pau”, a term which would have given its name to the city.